 - Snake Gully – southern part, less than 20 m long underwater cave.
 Here live numerous endemic Niue sea snakes (katuali (Laticauda schystorhyncha)) who on a regular basis rise up to breathe.
 These snakes have extremely toxic venom but are docile.
 At times hundreds of snakes can be seen.
 Here are living numerous other sea creatures as well.

-Described wonders of Niue
+Described landmarks of Niue

 Niue is associated with New Zealand – but nevertheless this is an independent nation.